 People

-The Software Engineering & Education Research Lab currently has 12members – 2 faculty, 4 MSc students and 6 undergraduate students.
+The SEER Lab currently has 10 members – 2 faculty, 5 graduate students and 3 undergraduate students.
 If you are interested in joining the SEER Lab you can find details on current opportunities here.

 [Current Members] [Collaborators] [Alumni] [Opportunities for New Students]